-The Office of Chemical Safety (OCS) of the TGA establish the ADI and, where applicable, the acute reference dose (ARfD) for agricultural and veterinary chemicals.
-The APVMA and FSANZ carry out estimates of dietary exposure to agricultural and veterinary chemicals and compare them to the TGA standards.
-Based on the dietary exposure assessment, the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.
+OCS of the TGA has not established an ADI for benzocaine, nor has it established an ARfD for this chemical.
+Therefore, APVMA and FSANZ cannot carry out estimates of dietary exposure to agricultural and veterinary chemicals and compare them to the TGA standards.
+However, it is proposed the MRLs are to be established at the new and lower LOQ.
+Therefore, the residues associated with the proposed MRLs should not represent an unacceptable risk to public health and safety.